5 Sites with Printable Graph Paper, Puzzles, Maps, & More

 The idea is to make articles easier to read, but you could also use this when you want to print something.
 Sidebars and social buttons just aren’t useful on the printed page, and Saulify lets you quickly strip it away.
 Which is great for online reading, sure, but also really useful when you want to print an article.

-GitPrint: Simple Tool for Printing Markdown
+GitPrint: Simple Tool for Printing Markdown (broken link removed)

 In my mind, word processors are retro.
 They’re designed for printing documents, in an age where most text is destined for publication online.
 Markdown offers web writers a faster, more precise way to format text for online publications, which is why GitHub – the repository which you should be using to host your software projects – uses Markdown for all documentation.